codewarz-ninja/runcode-docs.github.io/pages/player-guide/cwn_slack.md

 When you receive an account invite, you should also have received an invite to join our slack channel at [codewarzteam.slack.com](https://codewarzteam.slack.com).

+For more detailed documentation on slack chat, visit their help site here: https://get.slack.help/hc/en-us/categories/200111606-Using-Slack

+## Installing Slack Apps

+Slack chat has several apps you can [download](https://slack.com/downloads/) for whichever platform you're using.
+By installing one of the apps, you'll be able to take advantage of the slack links we use in the rest of this documentation.

+Slack Apps are available for desktop as well as mobile devices.

 ## Codewarz Public Slack Channels

 When you join us on slack, you'll find two basic channels available:

-* #general - discuss anything related to Codewarz
+* [#general](slack://channel?team=T0HJEJNAH&id=C0HJEJNBF) - discuss anything related to Codewarz **do not share solutions**
-* #codewarz-game-channel - intended for general discussion about challenges; **do not share solutions**
+* [#codewarz-game-channel](slack://channel?team=T0HJeJNAH&id=C0HJFMKU3) - intended for general discussion about challenges; this is also where `solves-wootbot` will post feedback about player submissions **do not share solutions**

 ## Codewarz Private Slack Messages